 Peppermint (Mentha piperita)

 Peppermint’s minty fragrance makes it another popular essential oil.
 Similar to lavender and myrrh, it’s considered to have both analgesic and anti-inflammatory properties.
-In addition, a found that peppermint oil reduced symptoms of itchy skin in pregnant women.
+In addition, a

 Pine (Pinus, all species)